terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 using RestSharp;
 ```

-Add the two object variables from the code below - and also the initalization
+Add the two object variables from the code below - and also the initialization
 code at the end of the constructor:

 ```cs